Working With Decision Branches

 • Variable-based routing: Use runtime variables to determine execution paths.
 For example, in a webhook runbook, route to different remediation paths based on the alert name received in the webhook payload.

 • Multi-metric analysis: Separate different metrics into their own investigation sequences.
-For example, create separate branches for mean opinion score, response time, throughput, and retransmission percentage, each with its own set of queries and visualizations.
+For example, create separate branches for mean opinion score, response time, throughput, and retransmission percentage, each with its own set of queries and visualizationsClosed A runbook node category that shows data in a chart, graph, table, or note, providing visual representation of analysis results in runbook output..

 Example: Simple Threshold Check